fisagor/intro_causal_inference/README.md

 **prerequisites:** no distinct prerequisites other than a genuine interest on the subject.

 ### i.aim
 Causality has long been a primary issue of interest for both philosophy and science.
 Recent developments on the topic paved the way for a wider utilisation of causal inference methods in various fields, including machine learning, economics, and epidemiology.
+This lecture formation intends to provide an introduction to the basics of causality.
+By implementing and interpreting causal inference methods, we will try to develop an interdisciplinary and practical understanding of causal analysis.

 *keywords:* Causality.
 Causal inference.
 Potential outcomes.
 Bayesian Networks.
 Structural Causal Models.
 Interventions. *Do*-calculus.
 Counterfactuals.

 ### ii. content
 This is a less quantitative version of a 14-week course.
 The lecture series consists of three modules, which aim to address the following issue: why we do what we do, when we are deriving a causal inference.
-In this context, we will discuss why and how questions ?? causal inference methods. an overall understanding of the topic, which, I hope, will help you to find out how attendants can utilise causal inference methods in their fields.
+In this context, we will employ why and how questions to probe different causal inference frameworks and methods.

 ### iii. course plan
 The meetings will be held online, via zoom.
 Discussions will be primarily in Turkish.
 However, since all the material is in English, fluency in both languages is required.
 I will provide the readings on a weekly basis.
-There will be some weekly assignments
+Some weekly assignments will be issued to implement our findings.

 ### iv. course schedule